christianlevesque/christianlevesque.net/blog/faith/deconstruction/the-philosophy-of-universal-salvation.md

 ## The philosophy of universal salvation

+### The attributes of God

 Envision God in your mind.
 What are his qualities?
 A conservative Christian might suggest that his qualities are that he is omniscient, omnipotent, and all-loving.
 (Of course, the omniscience of God is limited to the knowable: God doesn't know the sum of (3 + blue) because the expression is meaningless; nor is God capable of upending the rules of logic, for example to create a number that is both greater than itself and less than itself at the same time.
 God's omniscience and omnipotence are limited, but only in the sense of logical limitations that cannot be meaningfully broken.)

 From the Bible, we know things about God that others have asserted.
 For example, God is not willing that any should perish (John 3:16-17, 2 Peter 3:9).
 For sake of our argument, "perish" means "enter the Second Death"; whether that consists of eternal conscious torment or spiritual annihilation is up to the proclivities of the reader.
 God also does whatever he pleases (Psalm 135:6) and fulfills all his purposes (Job 42:2).
 God is all-powerful (Job 42:2, Jeremiah 32:17,27) and all-knowing (Romans 11:33, Psalm 147:5, Job 37:16).

 These are qualities of God that we can all agree on if we take the Bible at its word (even if we don't take the Bible as *God's* word).
 It's clearly spelled out right there in the text.
 The doctrine of eternal conscious torment is incompatible with at least some of these qualities of God, qualities which we know are true from the Bible!
 In order for God to send people to hell forever, at least one of these suppositions must be false.

-### Possibility 1: God isn't all-powerful
+#### Possibility 1: God isn't all-powerful

 If God is not willing that any should perish, does whatever he pleases, and is all-knowing, then the only way sinners can go to hell forever is if God isn't all-powerful.

 God doesn't want anyone to perish.
 He also does whatever he pleases, so if he doesn't want anyone to perish (in other words, he isn't pleased to let anyone perish), then he would try to save everyone.
 Because God is all-knowing, he knows exactly what pressure points to apply to each person in order to get them to be saved.
 The only thing God lacks in this scenario is the ability to act.
 No major Christian denomination teaches this.

-### Possibility 2: God wants people to perish
+#### Possibility 2: God wants people to perish

 If God does whatever he pleases, fulfills all his purposes, is all-powerful and all-knowing, then the only way sinners can go to hell forever is if God wants them to.

 God is all-powerful and all-knowing, so he can do anything and knows everything.
 He knows who is going to perish, knows what would convince them to repent, and has the ability to convince them to do so.
 He also fulfills all his purposes and does whatever he pleases.
 Therefore, the only logical conclusion is that God *wants* some people to perish.
 This is the foundation of Calvinism or "reformed theology".

-### Possibility 3: God isn't all-knowing
+#### Possibility 3: God isn't all-knowing

 If God is not willing that any should perish, does whatever he pleases, fulfills all his purposes, and is all-powerful, then the only way sinners can go to hell forever is if God isn't all-knowing.

 God doesn't want anyone to perish, so because he does whatever he pleases and fulfills all his purposes, he will save everyone.
 He is all-powerful, so he has the power to do so.
 Therefore, the only logical conclusion is that God doesn't know all who will perish, or doesn't know how to convince them to repent.
 No major Christian denomination teaches this.

-### Possibility 4: God doesn't fulfill all his purposes
+#### Possibility 4: God doesn't fulfill all his purposes

 If God is not willing that any should perish, does whatever he pleases, is all-powerful and all-knowing, then the only way sinners can go to hell forever is if God doesn't fulfill all his purposes.

 God doesn't want anyone to perish, so because he does whatever he pleases, he *tries* to save everyone.
 He is all-powerful and all-knowing, so he can devise a pretty comprehensive plan for salvation.
 But he doesn't accomplish all his purposes, so people still have the ability to stand against God and snatch away what he wants.
 This is the foundation for the "free will" argument for eternal hell.
 Most major Christian denominations teach this, whether they realize it or not.

-### Possibility 5: God  doesn't want people to perish, fulfills all his purposes, is all-powerful and all-knowing
+#### Possibility 5: God  doesn't want people to perish, fulfills all his purposes, is all-powerful and all-knowing

 If God doesn't want people to perish, does whatever he pleases, fulfills all his purposes, is all-knowing, and is all powerful, then the only logical conclusion is that God will save everyone.
-The Bible declares these five qualities about God, so by logical extension, God *must* save everyone.
+The Bible declares these five qualities about God, so by logical extension, either one of these properties is wrong, or God *must* save everyone.

 God doesn't want people to perish.